SJTU-IPADS/Bamboo/README.md

 # Bamboo
-We introduce Bamboo, a new 7B LLM that has nearly high sparsity and performance levels on par with Mistral-7B.
-In this repo, we provide the detail of our model.
+We introduce Bamboo, a new 7B LLM that boasts exceptional sparsity while delivering performance equivalent to Mistral-7B.
+In this repo, we provide the details of our model.

 ## Models
 ## Performance with different sparsity